 Stand on both sides close to the bed, facing each other and behind the patient so that your shoulders are level with the patient's back (Fig. 11).

-Apply "Australian elevation".
+Apply "Australian lift".

-Gently move the patient a short distance to the head of the bed.
+Carefully move the patient a short distance to the head of the bed.

-Fig.11 Raising, moving the patient to the head of a low bed.
+Fig. 11 Lifting and moving the patient to the head of a low bed.

-When finished moving, remove the diapers, creating a comfortable position for the patient
+Having finished moving, remove the diapers, creating a comfortable position for the patient

 (performed by two people)